Housing policies for the homeless population and the experience of the FICA Fund

 At the invitation of the FICA Fund, which is bringing this topic to the São Paulo Architecture Biennial for the first time, we will bring together urban planner Simone Gatti, who implemented the FICA housing program; Father Julio Lancellotti, a partner in the creation of Morar Primeiro and an emblematic figure in supporting the most vulnerable populations; and representatives of the Federal Government to discuss the policies being implemented and the challenges at hand.

-The panel discussion will also feature Marta Machado, National Secretary for Drug Policy and Asset Management at the Ministry of Justice; Élida Lauris dos Santos, National Secretary for the Promotion and Defense of Human Rights at the Ministry of Human Rights and Citizenship; Augusto Rabelo, National Secretary for Housing at the Ministry of Cities; and Carlos Hashimoto, from Caixa Econômica Federal, to discuss the policies being implemented and the challenges at hand.
+The panel discussion will also feature Marta Machado, National Secretary for Drug Policy and Asset Management at the Ministry of Justice; Anderson Miranda, from the Ministry of Human Rights and Citizenship; and Carlos Hashimoto, from Caixa Econômica Federal, to discuss the policies being implemented and the challenges at hand.

 Free